Elijah5399/AngelHack/README.md

 Current issues:

-1. link all irrelevant HTTP requests to a 404 page
-2. Display "Incorrect username or password" message when an incorrect username/password is entered
-3. Change icon from profilepic2 to showing username + logout button when user is logged in
-4. Add logout functionality
+~~1. link all irrelevant HTTP requests to a 404 page~~ 2.
+Display "Incorrect username or password" message when an incorrect username/password is entered 3.
+Change icon from profilepic2 to showing username + logout button when user is logged in 4.
+Add logout functionality

 USEFUL LINKS
 https://getbootstrap.com/docs/4.1/getting-started/introduction/